tomackl/laundry/README.md

 # Laundry: Folding spreadsheets into neat shapes

 Spreadsheets are easy to record and manipulate data with but do a poor job of displaying the data in an easy to read way.
-Laundry provides a simple way of converting spread data into word by by specifying the output document's format within the spreadsheet itself.
+Laundry provides a simple way of converting spread data into Word files by by specifying the output document's format within the spreadsheet itself.

+Laundry provides two modes in which to generate the Word files:

+* Single file mode, where details of a single output file are defined and passed at the CLI, and
+* Multi file mode. where multiple output files can be defined and batched from a worksheet within the orignal Excel spreadheet.

 While spreadsheets are, in manner aspects, similar to database tables, Laundry is only a formatting tool and not a database.